pthanvi10/rock-paper-scissors-game/readme.md

 Shadows: Avoid strong shadows inside the green box.

 🧠 How it Works (The Math)
-This program uses Convexity Defects:
+Instead of AI, this program uses Convexity Defects:

 It finds the Contour (outline) of your hand.